blackbhc/refactor/development-manual/development.md

     the message in the root process if the program is running in MPI mode.
   - `WARN`: print a warning message, based on the `fprintln` macro.
   - `ERROR`: print a error message, based on the `fprintln` macro.

+- `prompt.cpp`: the unit test wrapper for the prompt module.

 ### `src/parameter`